Our Canal Cruising Companion

 Playing with her ball on the stairs

 With being ball orientated and necessity being the mother of invention, recently Ruby has now taught herself how to carry two small tennis balls in her mouth at once.
 It took her a couple of days to figure out how to do it but her perseverance shone through in the end.
 After playing ball for a time her batteries run out and a quick nap is required.
 Another recent addition to Ruby's list of "likes" is tea.
 Not cold or even warm but hot... as hot as we would drink it!
 If the tea is not hot enough she turns her nose up at it.
 We are careful to make sure that there is no sugar in the tea as it is not good for dogs.
 Whilst waiting for Ange at Seacombe Ferry Terminal Ruby discovered automatic opening doors.
 She walked up to the sliding doors which opened for her automatically and she was initially startled by their operation.
-Subsequent experimentation lead to a new game... opening automatic doors and walking away without asking or touching them and then walking back for them to open again!
+Subsequent experimentation lead to a new game... opening automatic doors, walking away when they close and then walking back for them to open again!
 She carried on with this game for quite a while much to the amusement of on-lookers until Ange appeared.
-During May 2017 Ruby met a herd of cattle whilst we were on a walk through Marbury Country Park near Northwich.
-We were impressed by her behaviour, not barking at them and even approaching them for a sniff!

 Having forty winks after a strenuous ball fetching session